Programme Management Maturity Models

 Realising the organisational benefits - from the delivery of the new capability

-Another strand to the development of Programme Management in the UK has been the UK Government sponsored Office of Government Commerce, which has invested heavily in the programme based approach.
+Another strand to the development of managing Programmes in the UK has been the UK Government sponsored Office of Government Commerce, which has invested heavily in the programme based approach.

 A major focus of M.S.P. [and which in my view takes it beyond the project focus from which it originated] is the realisation of benefits.